ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 The PDP template displays detailed information about the active product.
 Tapping an `amp-story-shopping-tag` will open the product's PDP.
 It can also be accessed by tapping the product's card within the PLP.
+If only one product is on the page the PDP will render when tapping the "Shop Now" CTA.

-Diagram demonstrating how product JSON renders within the PDP template.
+Diagram demonstrating how product JSON renders within the PDP template:
 <amp-img alt="A diagram of product data rendering in the PDP template" src="https://user-images.githubusercontent.com/3860311/160697640-44bb55c5-3e26-48fd-b2ae-d16a05f71038.jpg" layout="intrinsic" width="806" height="425">

 ## Validation